kitspace-forks/oshw-design/Resources/bring-up.md

 - print-out and check for silkscreen visibility
 - final DRC rule cos it does not hurt
+- make a copy of the `.sch` and `.brd` and run the `teardrop` ULP.
+That will make the vias/pads stronger with increased trace surface area
 - zip up all the GERBERS!